ViljoHo/Programmable-Web/README.md

 * Student 4.
 Name and email

 ## Database
+All files related to the database are in the `database` directory.
 Python dependencies listed in `requirements.txt`.
 Install with `pip install -r requirements.txt`

 The database is an SQLite database version 3.43.1.